fzerorubigd/smtpd/readme.md

 # smtpd

-An SMTP server package written in Go, in the style of the built-in HTTP server.
-It meets the minimum requirements specified by RFC 2821 & 5321.
+An SMTP server package written in Go.

-It is based on [Brad Fitzpatrick's go-smtpd](https://github.com/bradfitz/go-smtpd).
-The differences can be summarised as:
+This code is based on [mhale/smtpd](https://github.com/mhale/smtpd) which is also based on [Brad Fitzpatrick's go-smtpd](https://github.com/bradfitz/go-smtpd).

-* A simplified message handler
-* Changes made for RFC compliance
-* Testing has been added
-* Code refactoring
-* TLS support
-* RCPT handler
-* Authentication support
+I refactored the code, almost entirely, the main addition was :

+* Use context package
+* Change the API to use function option pattern
+* An experimental protocol stream handling using the state machine used in go template for handling text lexer.
+See [this video](https://www.youtube.com/watch?v=HxaD_trXwRE) its easier to test each state.

 ## Features